MarcoGiancarli/ImgurBot/README.md

 ImgurBot
 ========

-ImgurBot makes it easy to quickly create imgur.com accounts, store them in a database, and vote on images with them automatically.
-I take no responsibility for the actions of any person who uses these scripts.
+ImgurBot allows users to quickly create many imgur.com accounts, store them in a database, and vote on images with them automatically.

 This project currently has three scripts: